High-speed rail in China: Early passenger-dedicated high-speed rail lines

-After committing to conventional-track high-speed rail in 2006, the state embarked on an ambitious campaign to build passenger-dedicated high-speed rail lines, which accounted for a large part of the government's growing budget for rail construction.
-Total investment in new rail lines grew from $14 billion in 2004 to $22.7 and $26.2 billion in 2006 and 2007.
-In response to the global economic recession, the government accelerated the pace of HSR expansion to stimulate economic growth.
-Total investments in new rail lines including HSR reached $49.4 billion in 2008 and $88 billion in 2009.
-In all, the state planned to spend $300 billion to build a 25000 km HSR network by 2020.
+After committing to conventional-track high-speed rail in 2006, the government launched an ambitious campaign to build a nationwide network of passenger-dedicated lines.
+Rail construction spending grew rapidly, from $14 billion in 2004 to $22.7 billion in 2006 and $26.2 billion in 2007.
+In response to the global financial crisis, this expansion was further accelerated as part of an economic stimulus program.
+Investments in new rail lines, including high-speed rail, reached $49.4 billion in 2008 and $88 billion in 2009.
+At the time the government planned to invest $300 billion to construct a 25000 km HSR network by 2020, an early that plan that would later be dramatically exceeded.